WCA Cancer Treatment Center

 The WCA Cancer Treatment Center patients may contact a Patient Navigator to coordinate a path through treatment.
 The patient navigator is a supportive guide for patients and their families.
 The Patient Navigator is a registered nurse with added training in patient/family education and services.
 The Patient Navigator can help with transportation, billing questions and financial counseling, community support connections and much more.
 Working closely with your doctors, the radiation treatment staff and others, the Patient Navigator helps you and your family throughout your treatment process at WCA Hospital.

-We use the team approach to ensure that you receive the best of care and maintain the best quality of life possible.
 We realize that cancer can affect any area of your life.
 In partnership, we work with you to provide schedule flexibility, support, information, and access to any other resources you may need.

 Radiation Therapy Office Hours